Bachelors of Journalism / Arts

 - Study at state-of-the-art journalism premises and facilities.

-- If you're curious to learn, a dual degree with the Bachelor of Arts allows you to explore endless opportunities and get ready for almost any possible future.
+- If you're curious to learn, a dual degree with the Bachelor of Arts allows you to get ready for almost any possible future.

 - Explore new frontiers in information gathering and dissemination, and take advantage of previously unforeseen opportunities for journalists.